 Multiple heat pumps can be plumbed in series or in parallel.
 Please contact us for advice on the best method to use for your situation.

 Where possible a heat pump should always be installed outdoors as they need a constant supply of fresh air to operate and extract the heat from.
-However it is possible to install some models inside the pump house.
-For vertical fan models, ducting kits are available to vent the expelled air out through the wall of the building.
+However it is possible to install some models inside the plant room.
+For vertical fan models, ducting can be constructed to to vent the expelled air out through the wall of the building.

 For horizontal fan models, they can be placed up against the wall and a hole cut through the wall in line with the fan to allow the expelled air to escape to the outside.